 Maintaining a healthy bone density prevents osteoporosis, a condition that causes bones to become brittle and fragile.
 This is much more common in women than in men.
-Check out NWHN’s new osteoporosis fact sheets to learn more!
+Check out NWHN’s new osteoporosis consumer health information to learn more!
 Keeping up a healthy intake of calcium promotes bone and teeth strength, as well as muscle contraction and expansion.
 It can be found most commonly in milk, cheese, yogurt, and dark leafy vegetables, but if you are lactose intolerant then there are supplemental pills you can find at pharmacies.

 Another important mineral is iron, which aids in the production of red blood cells and strengthens your body’s immune function.
 If you are iron deficient, you may notice persistent fatigue and shortness of breath.
 It is especially important to maintain healthy iron levels during your menstrual cycle.
 If you have a heavy period, eating iron-rich foods or taking iron supplements may help you combat these symptoms.
 Iron-rich foods include lean red meat, chicken, turkey, fish, whole grains, and spinach.